-Exposure to tick-borne diseases increases risk of developing chronic kidney disease
+Exposure to tick-borne diseases increases risk of developing CKD

 Clinical presentation of Lyme disease and ehrlichiosis are inconsistent

-Dogs with antibodies to the C6 peptide of B. burgdorferi had a 43% increased risk of developing CKD, and dogs with Ehrlichia antibodies in E. canis endemic areas had a 300% increased risk of developing CKD.
+Dogs with antibodies to the C6 peptide of B. burgdorferi had a 43% increased risk of developing CKD, and dogs with Ehrlichia antibodies in E. canis-endemic areas had a 112% increased risk of developing CKD.
 Both results were statistically significant and clinically relevant, indicating that regular monitoring of these seropositive patients is medically necessary.
-Dogs exposed to Ehrlichia, inclusive of all U.S. regions, not just E. canis endemic areas, did not demonstrate a significant increased risk of having CKD.
-Although the design of this retrospective study does not allow for determination of a causal relationship, the findings reveal a statistically significant association between positive Lyme disease or Ehrlichia test results and an increased risk for CKD in endemic areas.
+Although the design of this retrospective study does not allow for determination of a causal relationship, the findings reveal a statistically significant association between positive Lyme disease or Ehrlichia test results in endemic areas and an increased risk for CKD.
 It should be noted that although E. canis is found in higher frequency in certain geographic regions of the U.S., dogs infected with E. canis can be found throughout the U.S. E. canis has been identified via polymerase chain reaction (PCR) testing in specimens submitted to IDEXX Reference Laboratories from 42 of 50 states since 2011.
-Screening patients exposed to infected ticks with a chemistry panel that includes the IDEXX SDMA Test, which detects a highly sensitive and specific biomarker of kidney function, can help identify early kidney disease that may be a complication of vector-borne diseases such as Lyme disease and ehrlichiosis.
+Screening patients exposed to infected ticks with a chemistry panel that includes the IDEXX SDMA Test, which detects a highly sensitive and specific biomarker of kidney function, can help identify early kidney disease that may be a complication of vectorborne diseases, such as Lyme disease and ehrlichiosis.

-Symptomatic dogs that have been exposed to ticks infected with B. burgdorferi or Ehrlichia have an increased risk of multisystemic disease.3,6 This study supports that dogs who test positive for Lyme disease or Ehrlichia are associated with a statistically significant increased risk of developing CKD in endemic areas.
-Dogs that met the criteria for the definition of CKD in this study had a median age of 11 years, with a range from 1 to 19 years.
-This study design does not allow for conclusions to be drawn about the timing of development of CKD in relation to the first vector-borne disease exposure; it indicates that these patients are associated with increased risk for CKD.
-The data identified that an animal had a positive vector-borne disease result but did not indicate when the actual exposure took place.
+Symptomatic dogs that have been exposed to ticks infected with B. burgdorferi or Ehrlichia have an increased risk of multisystemic disease.3,7 This study supports that dogs who test positive for Lyme disease or Ehrlichia in endemic areas are associated with a statistically significant increased risk of developing CKD.
 Consequently, patients of any age that test positive for Lyme disease or Ehrlichia should be considered for comprehensive evaluation.
-At every annual visit, the patient should receive a physical examination, a complete blood count (CBC), a complete chemistry panel with the IDEXX SDMA Test, and a complete urinalysis to monitor for multisystemic disease.
+In addition to vector-borne disease screening, these patients should receive a physical examination, a complete blood count (CBC), a complete chemistry panel with the IDEXX SDMA Test, and a urinalysis with sediment to monitor for multisystemic disease.

 Identify exposure with the SNAP 4Dx Plus Test